marekhudyma/marekhudyma.github.io/_posts/2019-01-01-java-9-new-features.md

 ## Enhanced @Deprecated annotation

 In Java 8 end earlier versions, @Deprecated annotation is just a Marker interface without property.
-In Java 9, it has enhanced by two methods: `forRemoval(boolean)` and `since(String)` to serve this information.
+In Java 9, it is enhanced by two methods: `forRemoval(boolean)` and `since(String)` to serve this information.

 ## Multi-Resolution Image API

-In Java 9 introduced a new Multi-Resolution Image API. `MultiResolutionImage` encapsulates a set of images with different Height and Widths (that is different resolutions) and allows us to query them with our requirements.
+In Java 9 it introduced a new Multi-Resolution Image API. `MultiResolutionImage` encapsulates a set of images with different `heights` and `widths` (that is different resolutions) and allows us to query them with our requirements.

 ## Process API Improvements

 They have added couple of new classes and methods to ease the controlling and managing of OS processes.
-Two new interfcase in Process API:
+Two new interfaces in Process API:

 * `java.lang.ProcessHandle`
 * `java.lang.ProcessHandle.Info`